What Is Zeus the God of in Greek Mythology?

 theatre dodona god zeus symbols

-Oracles played an important role in ancient Greek religion, since they provided a point of communication, theoretically at least, between mortals and gods.
+Oracles played an important role in ancient Greek religion since they provided a point of communication, theoretically at least, between mortals and gods.
 One of the oldest and most prestigious oracles in Greece was the Oracle of Zeus at Dodona in Epirus.
 Here, applicants sought the divine word and prophecies of the god Zeus.
 Interestingly, this ancient site was also shared with the goddess Dione, the mother of Aphrodite.

-Herodotus states that the site was supervised by three priestesses, known as ‘The Doves’ (Histories, 2.53).
+Herodotus states that the site was supervised by three priestesses, known as “The Doves” (Histories, 2.53).
 The priestesses apparently interpreted the responses of the god while in a trance-like state.
 This indicates close similarities with the Pythia priestess at the Oracle of Apollo at Delphi.

 god zeus oracle dodona lead tablet

 Epigraphic evidence from the site suggests that it was mostly private individuals who visited Dodona.
-The consultant would write their question on a lead tablet, offer it to the god and then receive a simple yes/no answer.
+The consultant would write their question on a lead tablet, offer it to the god, and then receive a simple yes/no answer.
 Over 4,000 of these tablets survive from the 6th—3rd centuries BCE.
 The tablets give us a fascinating insight into the private concerns of people at that time.

-Many tablets refer to personal relationships, and common questions include: will I have children with this woman?
+Many tablets refer to personal relationships, and common questions include: Will I have children with this woman?
 Will this wife bring a good dowry?
 Which god should I pray to in order to have beneficial children?
 Other questions are more agricultural in nature.
 These include queries about the weather and which god to pray to in order to guarantee a good harvest or healthy livestock.
-Sadly, the answers are not recorded but it is clear that the god Zeus had great influence over the lives of many people.
+Sadly, the answers are not recorded, but it is clear that the god Zeus had great influence over the lives of many people.

-Zeus and Inscriptions
+Zeus in Inscriptions

 god-zeus-ourios-inscription

 Since Zeus was the king of the ancient Greek deities, it is not surprising that he features heavily in ancient Greek inscriptions.
 Many of these ancient inscriptions are dedicatory in nature, such as those found on the votive tablets at the sanctuary of Dodona.
 However, a reference to Zeus has even been discovered in a legal inscription from Teos, a city in ancient Ionia.
-The inscribed text, which references a festival of Zeus, dates from the early fifth century BC and is one of the oldest surviving examples of a prose inscription in Greek.
+The inscribed text, which references a festival of Zeus, dates from the early 5th century BCE and is one of the oldest surviving examples of a prose inscription in Greek.

 Ancient Greek inscriptions are one of the primary sources of evidence for Zeus’ numerous epithets.
 Dedicatory inscriptions that include the more well-known epithets, such as Zeus Soter and Zeus Ktesios, are common.
 But there are also inscriptional references to more unusual epithets, such as Zeus Ourios.
 Ancient inscriptions have shown that the cult of Zeus Ourios flourished in the Hellenistic period on the Thracian Bosphorus and on the island of Delos.
-The Greek word ourios means “the giver of fair winds,” so it is likely that inscriptions invoking Zeus Ourios were dedicated by sailors (Hermankova, 2014).
+The Greek word ourios means “the giver of fair winds,” so it is likely that inscriptions invoking Zeus Ourios were dedicated by sailors.

 Inscriptions that refer to Zeus can also provide evidence of the extent of his influence across the ancient Greek world and beyond.
 In 2021, a group of Turkish archaeologists discovered two votive inscriptions dedicated to Zeus Bronton in Central Turkey.
 The inscriptions had been engraved on two stelae (small stone commemorative pillars).
 Zeus Bronton – the thundering Zeus – was worshiped widely across ancient Greece, particularly by farmers and those who relied on agriculture for their livelihoods.
 However, these inscriptions are the first known examples of the worship of Zeus Bronton this far north in Turkey.
-This new discovery, therefore, suggests that the influence of Zeus Bronton spread far wider than had previously been thought (Eraydin, 2022).
+This new discovery, therefore, suggests that the influence of Zeus Bronton spread far wider than had previously been thought.

 The Legacy of the Greek God Zeus